 ‘The Woman with a Fish in her Head: An Alcoholic or Worrier’ was published in 2016.
 Disturbed by the public’s response to people using alcohol (especially rough sleepers), Sam wrote this as a response to normalise the action of alcoholism, by demonstrating how ‘decent’ people can abuse alcohol.
 Unconsciously, it was a tale of herself, that was realised after publication.

-Sam’s love of listening to stories from all, led her to publish her niece’s (Sade Oladejo)story ‘Sam Elbow – Naughty!’
+Sam’s love of listening to stories from all, led her to publish her niece’s (Sade Oladejo) story ‘Sam Elbow – Naughty!’
 Hearing wisdom from her four year old niece, Sam felt compelled to assist Sade to write her story that was published 2017.
-It is a tale that has touched the hearts and enlightened many children, as well as adults.
+The subject of the story is bullying and has been read in schools and homes, helping to combat bullying.

 Sam wrote her first script ‘Loving and Serving each other: A monologue’ for a Community Project in 2017.
 This script was written to improve relationships between organised religions and to promote understanding and co-existence.
 Her performance via a series of drama sketches received positive feedback with the recommendation to take the sketch into schools.

 In 2017 Sam established ‘Writing about Grief – Writing for Relief: A writers group’ at St. Joseph’s Hospice for bereaved people, patients and staff.
-Grief stricken, compelled her to create this group after the sudden death of her former partner Philip Morgan (1965 – 2017).
-Writing out her thoughts and memories proved to be one of her saviours, and she wanted to offer this rescuer to others.
+Grief stricken, Sam felt compelled to create this group after the sudden death of her former partner Philip Morgan (1965 – 2017).
+Writing out her thoughts and memories proved to be one of her saviours and she wanted to offer this rescuer to others.

 ‘I wanted to share the benefits of writing to help people grieve, create new relationships and appreciate a new and different life for themselves after losing someone.’